shelljane/lithobench/README.md

 >* "-s MetalSet" specifies the dataset, which can be MetalSet and ViaSet.
 Note that StdMetal and StdContact are only for testing.
 >* "-n 4" is the number of epochs.
 >* "-b 4" is the batch size.
->* "-p True" means that this model has the pretraining phase. "-p False" can skip pretraining.